How to Create Consistent Characters in Stable Diffusion (2026 Complete Guide)

 9. High-Fidelity Resolution Standards

 In the world of training, resolution is the difference between a blurry mess and a professional asset.
-Every image in your set should be at least 1024 by 1024 pixels.
+Aim for training images between 768×768 and 1024×1024 resolutions.
+Extremely high resolutions are not always necessary and may increase training time without substantial gains.
 If you are working with older or smaller source material, run them through Topaz Photo AI or a robust ESRGAN upscaler before they touch the training pipeline.

 10. Captioning Strategy